The New England Journal of Medicine July 25, 2013

 Tested

-Initial combination therapy with ambrisentan and tadalafil
+Initial combination of ambrisentan and tadalafil

 Population

-Treatment-naive pulmonary arterial hypertension
+Treatment-naive patients with pulmonary arterial hypertension

 Comparator